 NEH Challenge Grant

-Mars Hill College has received $250,000 from the A.V.
+Mars Hill University received $250,000 from the A.V.
 Davis Foundations for the National Endowment for the Humanities Challenge Grant for the Southern Appalachian Archives.
 See the full story here.

-The Vetust Study Club is donating proceeds from the Asheville Antiques Fair, November 4 – 6, 2011, to Mars Hill College in support of the Challenge Grant.
+The Vetust Study Club donated proceeds from the Asheville Antiques Fair, November 4 – 6, 2011, to Mars Hill University in support of the Challenge Grant.
 See the Asheville Antiques Fair web site for details.

 An endowment in support of the Ramsey Center’s Southern Appalachian Archives has been made possible by a major grant from the National Endowment for the Humanities: Exploring the human endeavor.

 Any views, findings, conclusions, or recommendations expressed in this Web resource do not necessarily represent those of the National Endowment for the Humanities.

 With the award of a highly competitive Challenge Grant, the National Endowment for the Humanities recognized the value of the Southern Appalachian Archives collections and enabled Mars Hill University to meet the stewardship challenge these collections represent.
 The grant provided $500,000 in federal funds, the maximum award possible.
 The award required the university to raise $1.5 million in matching funds.

 The $2 million total has established an endowment to

 • permanently fund a professional archivist for the Southern Appalachian Archives

 • provide three years of bridging costs so the work can begin